kittykatattack/ga/README.md

 ##### Making sprites with images

-Create an image sprite using the `sprite` method, in format you learnt above.
+Create an image sprite using the `sprite` method using the same format you learnt earlier.
 Here's how to create a sprite using the `dungeon.png` image.
 (`dungeon.png` is a 512 by 512 pixel background image.)

     dungeon = g.sprite("images/dungeon.png");